shreddykr/skr-karma-billing/README.md

 🔹 Cancel button to back out with ease 🛑

-🔹 Uses oxmysql to write into a persistent bills database table
+🔹 Uses oxmysql to write into a karma-billing database table

 🔹 Automatically sets bill status to unpaid

-🔹 Modular and lightweight – no reliance on locked scripts

 [  Preview](https://streamable.com/2mni0p)